zaphB/sampleman/README.md

           \ microscopy.jpg
 ```

-Manually editing any of the files in the database is of course possible and the sampleman frontend will display the changes immediately.
+Manually editing any of the files in the database is of course possible and the sampleman front-end will display the changes immediately.
 Just make sure you do not change sample and step IDs, because sampleman needs these to parse the database.

 In case you have any questions/remarks/wishes, feel free to contact me or open an issue.

 ## Installation & Running

-Download the executable of the [latest release](https://github.com/zaphB/sampleman/releases/latest) for your platform.
-Place the executable in a path that seems reasonable to you and run it.
-A browser window should open showing the sampleman frontend.
+Download the binaries of the [latest release](https://github.com/zaphB/sampleman/releases/latest) for your platform.
+Unpack the archive if needed and place the executable in a path that seems reasonable to you.
+This path should be writable for your user account, because the configuration file will be created there.
+Run the executable.
+A browser window should open, showing the sampleman front-end.

 *Having trouble executing?* On a linux machine, make sure the downloaded file has the "execute" permission flag set (usually found in "right-click menu" -> "properties").
 On newer MacOs machines it may be very tricky to run the executable, because of the strict code-signing requirements.
 Maybe it is worth trying to [run from source](#running-from-source).